Academic Graduate Certificate Programs

 1. is a stand-alone program that is distinct from a specialization taken in conjunction with or as part of a degree program;

-2. provides a set of learning experiences with a specific set of educational objectives;
+3. provides a set of learning experiences with a specific set of educational objectives;

-5. has a formal application process and a distinct matriculation.
+6. has a formal application process and a distinct matriculation.

 Specific Requirements

 1. The educational background and prerequisites for admission into the graduate certificate program must be clearly stated.
-A student may not be conditionally admitted to a graduate certificate program.

 2. The graduate certificate program advisor must verify that applicants have the appropriate and relevant background to meet the prerequisites of the program and to be successful in the program.

-3. Admission to a graduate certificate program requires a bachelor’s degree from an accredited institution with a major in a relevant field of study.
-The applicant must have attained a minimum GPA of 2.5 in the last 90 units attempted or have earned a GPA of at least 2.5 in the last degree completed.
-Work experience may substitute (at the discretion of the program) for the relevancy of the bachelor's degree and for the minimum GPA requirements.
+3. Admission to a graduate certificate program requires a bachelor's degree from an accredited institution with a major in a relevant field of study.
+The applicant must have attained a minimum GPA of 2.5 in the last 60 semester units attempted or have earned a GPA of at least 2.5 in the last degree completed.
+Work experience may substitute (at the discretion of the program) for the relevancy of the bachelor’s degree and for the minimum GPA requirements.

 5. Students who are enrolled only in a graduate certificate program are exempt from the continuous enrollment requirement for graduate students.